 Often, witnesses are involved in two cases at the same time: one civil and one criminal.
 For example, a witness might be called to testify before a governmental body while a criminal case against her is in the investigative stages.
 The witness's lawyer will likely advise her to invoke the Fifth Amendment.
 Why is this a good idea?

 First, because the potential consequences of a criminal proceeding (including jail or prison) are more dire than those of a civil case, a witness may be able to get a judge to "stay," or postpone, the civil matter until the criminal one is concluded.
 Even if there's no stay, a witness is usually better off asserting the privilege if truthful answers will tend to incriminate her with respect to the criminal case.

-A witness can waive the right to invoke the Fifth by later making statements about the topic in question.
-For example, if a witness invokes the Fifth, but goes on to selectively answer questions about the same subject matter, a judge might decide that the later answers vitiated the initial waiver.
+A witness can waive (give up) the right to invoke the Fifth by later making statements about the topic in question.
+For example, if a witness invokes the Fifth but goes on to selectively answer questions about the same subject matter, a judge might decide that the later answers invalidate the initial waiver.
 But judges are hesitant to declare the privilege waived because of its importance.
-For instance, a brief and general statement about one’s innocence, following invocation of the Fifth, probably won’t constitute a waiver.
+For instance, a brief and general statement about one's innocence, following invocation of the Fifth, probably won't constitute a waiver.

 At first blush, it might seem that whenever answers to questions might incriminate oneself, it makes sense to decline to answer.
 Many times claiming the Fifth is the best course of action, but there may be instances when it will do more harm than good.
 For example: